Crashworthiness/Safety Simulation

 SAFETY FOR ALL VEHICLE PLATFORMS IN ALL SCENARIOS AT ALL SPEEDS

 High performance and high fuel economy are the two contradictory targets that push the automotive structure to the limit of a light-weight robust architecture.
 The arrival of newer vehicle platforms for electric, connected, and autonomous vehicles has shortened product design cycles.
-As regulations and OEM in-house safety targets tighten, the demand for crash simulations is increasing exponentially.
-There are many technical challenges in achieving the best crash safety ratings and getting regulatory approvals and high fidelity and accurate simulations are essential to obtaining an optimized solution.
-Abaqus/Explicit supports engineers in accomplishing the safety targets for all vehicle platforms, in all scenarios, and at all speeds.
+As regulations and OEM in-house crash safety targets tighten, the demand for crash simulations is increasing exponentially.

 As hardware performance has improved, finite element (FE) models have become larger.
 Despite this increase in size, the pressure is on engineers to build the model in ever-shorter time frames.
 The 3DEXPERIENCE platform offers an easier way to build and manage large scale models.
 The platform integrates CAD, discretizing the geometry automatically using rules-based meshing in parallel multi-core machines.
 The automated meshing of a full body-in-white, which has up to 500 components, takes less than 2 hours with automatic mid-surface creation.
 It can save time by reusing meshed components if they are compatible, and by creating the spotweld using fastener information from CAD.

 A vehicle crash is a highly nonlinear dynamic event.
-The simulation should be able to handle the three nonlinearities: geometry nonlinearity (large deformation), boundary nonlinearity (contact), and material nonlinearity (plasticity).
+The crash simulation should be able to handle the three nonlinearities: geometry nonlinearity (large deformation), boundary nonlinearity (contact), and material nonlinearity (plasticity).

 Abaqus provides a robust general contact, a large library of material models that may be applicable to the crash models, various methods of connections to assemble a large model, advanced analysis techniques particularly for the crash, ancillary products for regulation tests, occupant restraint system models and features for modeling kinematics of the moving components such as suspensions.
 Users may model the crash event with lesser abstraction and assumptions.